SYNTHESIS NOTE

 The practical lesson: RLVR training wastes substantial compute on problems the model cannot currently solve.
 Providing adaptive guidance for those problems — using solution traces that already exist in the training data — converts wasted compute into learning signal.

-Related concepts in this collection
+Related concepts in this collection 3

 Concept map

-12 direct connections · 112 in 2-hop network ·dense cluster
+12 direct connections · 103 in 2-hop network ·medium cluster Open in graph ↗

-Click a node to walk · click center to open · click Open full network for a force-directed map
+Click a node to walk · click center to open · click Open in graph to see this note in the full knowledge graph

 your link semantically near linked from elsewhere